 - If the tester is out of fire or spark, then you need a spark plug replacement.

-2. How To Check Spark Plug Fire With A Screwdriver
+Step2: Check If Lawn Mower Spark Plug Is Firing With A Screwdriver

 - Remove the engine lid and locate the spark plug.